craftercms/docs/source/by-role/developer/index.rst

       - Description
     * - :ref:`scheduled-jobs`
       - Provides you information on scheduling jobs
-    * - :ref:`content-type-controllers`
+    * - :ref:`page-and-component-controllers`
-      - Provides you information on content type controllers
+      - Provides you information on page and component controllers
     * - :ref:`targeting`
       - Provides you information on rendering content adapted to different things
     * - :ref:`servlet-filters`